mauricioirace/lumino-tests/README.md

 Be aware that running the whole test suite may take a while.

-At end of it, you should see an output such as the following:
+At end of the execution you should see an output similar this one:

 ```
 -------------------------------------|---------|----------|---------|---------|---------------------------